This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 approvals after the launch.
 The final edition and full PDF version will include these updates and will be available

 in August prior to the beginning of the fall semester.

 The post-master’s certificate is a 21-hour program for individuals who have obtained a master’s degree from a regionally accredited college or university; the degree must be in the field of education or in one that meets the requirements to be employed in a position requiring licensure in Virginia.
 Applicants must have an active renewable educator license and have at least two years of experience in an instructional personnel position that requires licensure in Virginia.
 This program is available in an online format.

 Student learning outcomes

-- Design, align, evaluate curriculum, guide learning: Candidates demonstrate the ability to develop a supervisory plan for classroom-based learning as evidenced by the clinical supervision model.
+- Design, align, evaluate curriculum, guide learning: Candidates demonstrate the ability to develop a supervisory plan for classroom-based learning.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs